Dongying Shandong, China Travel Guide

 A convenient choice for diverse palates.

-Limited, available in some larger malls.
+Limited, is available in certain larger malls.

 Some Korean or Japanese options may exist.